aroberge/reeborg-world-creation/the-many-different-editors.md

 ![](/assets/editor_tabs.png)

 When creating a world, it is possible to save it with some content included for each of these editors.
-For example, here's what it might look like if we wanted to include the content of 4 of these editors in a world definition.
+For example, here's what it might look like if we wanted to include the content of four of these editors in a world definition.

 ![](/assets/editors2.png)